-At the conclusion of his/her employment at the University, each faculty member is expected to:
+At the conclusion of his/her employment at the University, each faculty member should:

-- Secure written clearance of obligation from the University Library, the audio-visual center, University Inventory and his/her academic unit. - Report all grades to the Registrar. - File all record books and departmental material with the department chair. - Remove all personal effects from his/her office and building. - Clean office computer of all personal files and special passwords. - Return keys to the department chair and leave his/her forwarding address in the office Vice President for Academic Affairs.
+- Secure written clearance of obligation from the University Library, the audio-visual center, University Inventory, Computer Services and his/her academic unit. - Report all grades to the Registrar. - File all record books, semester exams, and departmental material with the department chair. - Remove all personal effects from his/her office, filing cabinets, and building. - Complete a work order with Computer Services to clean office computer of all personal files and special passwords. - Return keys to the department chair. - Leave his/her forwarding mailing address, personal e-mail address, and telephone numbers with the Department Chair, Dean, and Vice President for Academic Affairs: